Sautéed Vegetables make the perfect quick side dish. They are so flavorful and come together in no time.

 Be sure to check the full recipe below for the quantities of the vegetables used.

-A good rule of the thumb is to use vegetables with a variety of colors.
-That makes for a colorful dish and one that is loaded with nutrients.
+A good rule of thumb is to use colorful veggies.
+This makes for a colorful dish that is loaded with nutrients.

-The best seasoning for Sauteed Vegetables which I have found is to use a combination of salt, black or white pepper, and bouillon powder.
+The best seasoning for Sauteed Vegetables is a combination of salt, black or white pepper, and bouillon powder.
+Also, sauteeing onion and garlic before adding the vegetables builds a great flavor base!
+However, you can also experiment and add Italian seasoning, garlic powder, and other spices.

 How To Sauté Vegetables

-2. Add chopped onions and saute until transluscent.
+2. Add chopped onions into the hot skillet and saute until translucent.

-3. Add minced garlic and sauté to release its flavor.
-Also add red pepper flakes if using and stir so it releases its flavor.
+3. Add fresh minced garlic and sauté to release its flavor on the bottom of the pan.
+The garlic will caramelize and turn into little browned bits; be careful not to burn it.
+Also, add red pepper flakes if using and stir so it releases its flavor.

-5. Once all the vegetables are in the pot, sprinkle over salt, black or white pepper and bouillon powder.
+5. Once all the vegetables are in the pot, sprinkle over the seasonings.
 Toss well to combine.
-Taste the sautéed vegetables and adjust seasoning as needed.
+Toward the last minute of cooking, taste the sautéed vegetables and adjust seasoning as needed.
+Serve immediately at the end of cooking.

 Best Vegetables To Sauté